High-speed police chase begins in St. Helena, ends in Albany

-Officers from two Napa police agencies participated in a high-speed chase from Napa County to the East Bay Tuesday night in pursuit of a vehicle that was believed to have rammed a St. Helena police officer.
+Officers from two Napa police agencies participated in a high-speed chase from Napa County to the East Bay Aug.
+25 in pursuit of a vehicle that was believed to have rammed a St. Helena police officer.

 Officers from the Napa County Sheriff's Office and the American Canyon Police Department stayed with the vehicle which traveled at times over 100 mph and swerved over the highway, endangering other motorists, said Henry Wofford, a Sheriff's Office spokesperson.